Peak Climbing in Nepal

 Farout Trek was established in the Year 1999.
 We have registered offices in Yuksom-Sikkim, Kalimpong -District Darjeeling and Kathmandu-Nepal.
 We are recognised by the Tourism Department Govt. of Sikkim ( Registration No. 10/TD/W/10/TA) and Tourism Department Govt. of Nepal.
 We are members of the Travel Agents Association of Sikkim, Travel Agents Association of Nepal & Nepal Mountaineering Association.

-With over 18 Years of Experience handling Trekking & Tours Activities in the Himalayas we are one of the Best Trekking Agencies in Sikkim Darjeeling Nepal Himalaya.
-As we go beyond expectations, delivering a Trekking Experience that is as delightfully different as the places we travel to.
+With more than 19 Years of Experience handling Trekking & Tours Activities in the Himalayas we go beyond expectations, delivering a Trekking Experience that is as delightfully different as the places we travel to.
 Come Join us for a Lifetime of Adventure.

 HOW TO REACH SIKKIM & DARJEELING : One can either fly in or travel by train.
 If one is flying in than Bagdogra Airport is the nearest airport to Sikkim.
 If one is travelling by train then New Jalpaiguri Rail Station(NJP) is the nearest to Gangtok.
 Bagdogra Airport and NJP is approximately 144Km from Gangtok, capital of Sikkim.
 Darjeeling is 90Km from Bagdogra Airport and 105Km from NJP Rail Station.